drsonusharma/drsonusharma/profile.md

 - Worked as Assistant Professor from 17-09-2012 to 16-07-2015 in Amity University, Noida (2 years, 10 months)

 ## Education
--Ph.D.
+- Ph.D.
 (Mechanical Engineering) from National Institute of Technology, Hamirpur in November, 2018

--M.Tech.
+- M.Tech.
 (Mechanical Engineering) with specialization in Computational Fluid Dynamics and Heat Transfer from National Institute of Technology, Hamirpur in August, 2009

--B.Tech.
+- B.Tech.
 (Mechanical and Automation Engineering) from Guru Gobind Singh Indraprastha University, Delhi in June, 2007

--12th from C.B.S.E. in 2003
+- 12th from C.B.S.E. in 2003

--10th from C.B.S.E. in 2001
+- 10th from C.B.S.E. in 2001

 ## Research Papers
 - Performance improvement of Savonius rotor using multiple quarter blades - A CFD investigation